 Here at Georgia Tech, we bring in students from the myriad disciplines involved in digital media making—design, visual arts, craft, narrative, game design, physical construction, computing—and teach them how to make with meaning.

-The Georgia Tech Digital Media graduate programs provide both the theoretical and the practical foundation for careers in digital media, design, research, and development.
-The advent of a new medium of human communication and representation is a significant event in human social and cultural history, and introduces the possibility of new genres of artistic expression as well as new forms of information and knowledge transmission.
+The Georgia Tech Digital Media graduate programs provide a theoretical and practical foundation for students to apply their individual skills in multidisciplinary projects that give them a voice—or enable others to have one—through digital media.
+We recognize that the advent of a new medium of human communication and representation is a significant event in human social and cultural history, and introduces the possibility of new genres of artistic expression, civic engagement, and human experience.
 The study of these new forms, from the point of view of the creators and the analysts, is an emerging field, one that requires a convergence of the methodologies of several traditional disciplines, and one that is also defining its own methodologies of research and practice.

-Examines the ways in which digital media technologies fit into the fabric of culture and civic life.
-Areas of focus include: information visualization, urban informatics, digital activism, and the investigation of digital media use to support local needs.
+We explore how to empower communities, represent cultural viewpoints and experiences, and understand how digital media technologies fit into the fabric of culture and civic life.
+Areas of focus include: smart cities, information visualization, urban informatics, broadening participation in STEM, digital activism, and the investigation of digital media use to support local needs.